 Both gentlemen started their careers at age 14, learning what crumbing the table is all about.
 In fact, all good restaurants should have each waiter use a crumb-er to clean the crumbs off the table.
 It’s proper etiquette.
 Andiamo’s entrance is a brick entrance with a curved ceiling, where the bricks were imported from Detroit.
 This gives guests the feeling of a Speakeasy.
 The restaurant itself is very cozy and has leather back booths with umbrella type chandeliers over the dining area of each booth.
 It’s reminiscent of old Las Vegas in the era where gourmet restaurants where prevalent and table-side service was a must.

-A compliment is deserved here by designer Greg Stevens, who is the brother of Derrick Stevens, the major share holder of the D Hotel and Casino.
+A compliment is deserved here by designer Greg Stevens, who is the brother of Derrick Stevens, the major share holder of the D Hotel.
 Joe Vicari is the owner of the Andiamo’s Italian Steakhouse and other restaurant chains.
 His specialty chef is Joe Purrina.
 Joe has been a chef for 48 years, and has owned his own restaurants.
 Joe has included some of his secret recipes on the menu.
 The menu here is gluten free, soy free, peanut free, tree nut free and are cooked with low sodium and minimal fats.

 The Wine Cellar